Nerwyn/service-call-tile-feature/README.md

 If you find that the autofilling of the entity ID in the service call or tile feature value is causing issues, setting `autofill_entity_id` to `false` may help.
 Just remember to set the entity ID of the tile feature and the entity, device, or area ID of the service call target.

 More information on Home Assistant action confirmations can be found [here](https://www.home-assistant.io/dashboards/actions/#options-for-confirmation).
+Confirmation text supports string interpolation as described below.

 ### String Interpolation